g-host-g/ccie-rs-notes/stp-shortnotes.md

 Discarding, Learning and Forwarding only.
 Can be Discarding or Forwarding unlimited time, learning transitions.

-Discarding - No forwarding or MAC learning, processes rx BPDUs, sends BPDUs, tx/rx switch protocls (LLDP, VTP etc)
+Discarding - No forwarding or MAC learning, processes rx BPDUs, sends BPDUs, tx/rx switch protocols (LLDP, VTP etc)

 Four port roles: -

 * RP - As before
 * DP - As Before
 * Alternate - Replacement of root
-* Backup - replacement of DP
+* Backup - Replacement of DP

 RP and DP can be in Disc or Learn states, or skipped with proposal agreement